minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 # Hangman

+## Getting Started

+Make sure you are in your `prog` directory and clone the starter kit by executing the following command (make sure the directory `pset4` doesn't already exist).

+    git clone ...

+All the files needed for this problem set are included.

+## Introduction

 For this assignment, your mission is to write a program that plays the game of Hangman.
 As an assignment, Hangman serves two purposes.
 First, the program is designed to give you some practice writing programs that manipulate strings and